 Well, this is one thing I think you should definitely do.
-Reporting incidents of ransomware will help bring out such nefarious activities out in the public domain where security researchers can study their incidence further.
-Moreover, it can also help authorities crack down on the hackers.
+Reporting incidents of ransomware will help bring such nefarious activities out in the public domain where security researchers can study their incidence further.
+Moreover, it can also help authorities crackdown on hackers.

 Where do I report ransomware